jfreboud/jfreboud.github.io/_drafts/2022-07-23-classification.markdown

 More precisely the channels $$ ch^{0, 0} $$, $$ ch^{0, 1} $$ and $$ ch^{0, 2} $$ now contain numbers in the
 interval $$ [-0.5, 0.5] $$.

+We are now ready to build a deep learning $ model $ with the **data input** transformed.

+## Convolutional Model

+We are in the case where our **data input** is not structured.
+We have grid of pixels we would like to turn into abstract **representations**.
+This is the exact scenario described in this [previous article]({% post_url 2022-01-22-second-dimension %}).
+It makes no surprise we are going to use the different **2D layers** we have seen so far and especially the $ Convolution $.

 ## Conclusion